microsoft/moaw/workshops/serverless-overview/workshop.md

         }))
 ```

+Don't forget to add an empty `__init__.py` for Python discovery mecanism.

+As you have probably already noticed the `connectionStringSetting`, `databaseName` and `collectionName` are populated with the same key as the previous Function.
+And because you deploy all your Functions in the same Azure Function from an infrastructure point of view, they are already shared accross the `Application settings`.
+However you must add 2 new settings values which are:

+- Set `WEB_PUBSUB_HUB_ID` to audios_transcripts
+- Set `WEB_PUBSUB_CONNECTION_STRING` with one of the connection string in the `Keys` section of your Web PubSub resource on Azure.

 </details>

 ### Consuming new transcriptions from Web PubSub

-The last step is to consume the newly published transcriptions in the deom Web App from the Web PubSub hub.
+The last step is to consume the newly published transcriptions in the demo Web App from the Web PubSub hub.

 <div class="task" data-title="Task">

+> - Set environment variables in your Static Web App for:
-> - Get a connection string from Web PubSub and set it in the `WPS_CONNECTION_STRING` environment variable in the demo Web App.
+> The connection string of the Web PubSub with `WPS_CONNECTION_STRING`
+> The Web PubSub name with `WPS_HUB_NAME`

 > - Ensure that new transcriptions are displayed in the Web App as you upload new audio files.

 </div>